 Bank of America doesn’t offer student loan refinancing.
 However, if you took out student loans with the company before 2010, you can still refinance them with a different lender.

-When you refinance your student loans, you pay off all private and federal student loans using one private loan with a fixed monthly payment.
+When you refinance your student loans, you pay off existing private or federal student loans using one private loan with a fixed monthly payment.
 This can help you organize your payments into a single loan and give you a lower interest rate.
 Just keep in mind that if your loans serviced by Bank of America are federally owned, you lose federal protections and benefits by refinancing.

-Citizens Bank and Wells Fargo are two national banks that offer refinance loans, but sites like CommonBond, LendKey and College Ave offer refinancing as well.
+Citizens Bank and Discover are two national banks that offer refinance loans, but sites like CommonBond, LendKey and College Ave offer refinancing as well.
 Before choosing a lender, shop around with at least three companies to ensure that you’re getting competitive rates and terms.

 Consolidating federal student loans from Bank of America

 You can also consolidate approved federal student loans once serviced by Bank of America.
-When you consolidate your loans, you take multiple federal student loans and consolidate them under one loan with one monthly fixed payment.
+When you consolidate your loans, you take multiple federal student loans and consolidate them under one Direct Consolidation Loan with one monthly fixed payment.
 The difference between consolidation and refinancing is that you won’t change your interest rate through consolidation — in fact, you may end up paying more in interest over the life of your loan.

-However, consolidation does preserve your federal protections, including the options to forbear and defer your payments or access income-driven repayment plans.
+However, consolidation does preserve your federal protections, including the options to pause your payments through deferment and forbearance or access income-driven repayment plans.
 If you’re interested in consolidation, you can apply for a Direct Consolidation Loan on the Federal Student Aid website or contact your loan servicer with questions.